tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

 ::: {.callout-note}
 There are three options for `predictor_indicators`:

-- "none" (do not expand factor predictors)
+- `"none"`: do not expand factor predictors
-- "traditional" (apply the standard `model.matrix()` encoding)
+- `"traditional"`: apply the standard `model.matrix()` encoding
-- "one_hot" (create the complete set including the baseline level for all factors)
+- `"one_hot"`: create the complete set including the baseline level for all factors
 :::

 To learn more about encoding categorical predictors, check out [this blog post](https://www.tidyverse.org/blog/2020/07/parsnip-0-1-2/#predictor-encoding-consistency).

 **What is the `defaults` slot and why do I need it?**

 You might want to set defaults that can be overridden by the user.
-For example, for logistic regression with `glm`, it make sense to default `family = binomial`.
+For example, for logistic regression with `glm()`, it make sense to default to `family = binomial`.
 However, if someone wants to use a different link function, they should be able to do that.
 For that model/engine definition, it has:

 ::: {.cell layout-align="center"}